chevere/docs/packages/Workflow.md

 ## Job

-The `Chevere/Components/Workflow/Job` component defines an [Action](../library/Action.md) with arguments to pass, supporting direct arguments and variable references to previous jobs response keys.
+The `Chevere/Workflow/Job` class defines an [Action](../library/Action.md) with arguments to pass, supporting direct arguments and variable references to previous jobs response keys.

 👉 The `action` parameter must be a class name implementing the `Chevere/Action/Interfaces/ActionInterface`.
 See [Action](../library/Action.md) component.